mclarke/php-oauth-client/README.md

 This is all that is needed here.
 The authorization code will be extracted from the callback URL and used to obtain an access token.
-The access token will be stored in the token storage, here `SessionStorage` and the browser will be redirected back to the page where the `Api` calls are made.
-That script could be `index.php` and this one would than be `callback.php`.
+The access token will be stored in the token storage, here `SessionStorage` and the browser will be redirected back to the page where the `Api` calls are made, here `index.php`.

 # Token Storage
 You can store the tokens either in `SessionStorage` or `PdoStorage`.
 The first